Social impacts

 The most recently available data from the National Drug Strategy Household Survey (NDSHS) is from 2016 and showed that of people aged 14 and over:

-- Almost 1 in 6 (17.4%) recent drinkers put themselves or others at risk of harm while under the influence of alcohol in the previous 12 months (AIHW 2017, Table 4.37).
+• Almost 1 in 6 (17.4%) recent drinkers put themselves or others at risk of harm while under the influence of alcohol in the previous 12 months (AIHW 2017, Table 4.37).

-- Risky drinkers (lifetime and single occasion) were far more likely to engage in risky behaviours or harmful activities than low-risk drinkers (AIHW 2017, Table 4.36).
+• Risky drinkers (lifetime and single occasion) were far more likely to engage in risky behaviours or harmful activities than low-risk drinkers (AIHW 2017, Table 4.36).

-- People who recently used illicit drugs were more likely than recent drinkers to engage in criminal behaviour, however criminal activity is generally declining.
+• People who recently used illicit drugs were more likely than recent drinkers to engage in criminal behaviour, however criminal activity is generally declining.

-- 3.1% of people who recently used illicit drugs created a disturbance, damaged or stole goods (down from 5.9% in 2007).
+• 3.1% of people who recently used illicit drugs created a disturbance, damaged or stole goods (down from 5.9% in 2007).

-- 0.6% of people who recently used illicit drugs physically abused someone (down from 2.4% in 2007) (AIHW 2017).
+• 0.6% of people who recently used illicit drugs physically abused someone (down from 2.4% in 2007) (AIHW 2017).

 The illicit drugs market is often associated with a range of criminal activities, including property crime, fraud and violence.
 Engagement in criminal activity (beyond the illegal use of drugs) is more prevalent among populations of regular and injecting drug users than it is among the general population.

-- In the EDRS, these criminal activities have remained stable between 2022 and 2021: drug dealing (23% in both 2022 and 2021) and property crime (20% and 18% respectively) (Sutherland et al 2022a).
+• In the EDRS, these criminal activities have remained stable between 2023 and 2022: drug dealing (24% in 2023 and 23% 2022) and property crime (18% and 20%, respectively) (Sutherland et al 2023a).

-- In the IDRS, these criminal activities also remained stable between 2022 and 2021: drug dealing (23% and 24% respectively) and property crime (23% and 25% respectively) (Sutherland et al 2022b).
+• In the IDRS, these criminal activities also remained stable between 2023 and 2022: drug dealing (21% and 23% respectively) and property crime (24% and 23%, respectively) (Sutherland et al 2023b).

 Driving under the influence of alcohol and other drugs

-The most common activity undertaken while under the influence of illicit drugs was driving (Figure IMPACT5).
+The most common activity undertaken while under the influence of illicit drugs was driving (Figure IMPACT9).
 In 2016, 15.1% of people who recently used illicit drugs admitted they had done this in the last 12 months (a similar proportion to 2013 of 15.9%) (AIHW 2017, Table 5.67).

 This figure shows that the proportion of people who have engaged in different activities while under the influence of illicit drugs has fluctuated over time.
 In 2016, 15.1% of people who had recently used illicit drugs drove a vehicle while under the influence of illicit drugs, 12.4% went swimming, and 9.9% went to work.

-Driving a motor vehicle whilst under the influence of alcohol and other drugs significantly increases the risk of road accidents.
 According to data from the Australian Road Deaths Database from the Bureau of Infrastructure and Transport Research Economics, in 2020 there were 93 drivers and motorcycle riders who were killed with a blood alcohol concentration (BAC) above the legal limit (excluding Victoria and Western Australia).
 This was a 38% decrease from the average annual number during the 3-year period 2008 to 2010 (BITRE 2022, Table 3.2).

 Family, domestic and sexual violence